1 Helpful / 0 Not

 2 Helpful / 0 Not

 Pros: This course is away from most of the other activities at the park.
 It is in a wooded area but has some open holes that give it a nice variety.
 The rough was well traveled enough that I did not lose a disc.
-It is a fun course that requires a variety of shots.
+It is a fun course that requires a variety of shots which did not seem to favor lefty's or righty's.
 Navigation was not that difficult and there were plenty of benches and trash cans.
+The course was well maintained and no other park activities interfered with the course.
+They used the land they had available very well and incorporated as much elevation as possible.

-Cons: The pin displacement did not always match where it said it was at the tee, which is not too big of a deal.
+Cons: The pin placement did not always match where it said it was at the tee, which is not too big of a deal.
+This is not a gold level course however it poses enough challenge that both intermediate and advanced players will have fun.
 Met some crazy rednecks in the woods that were not even discing and I have no idea what they were doing there.

 2 of 2 people found this review helpful.